A degree conferred following the successful completion of a university examination, e.g. Bachelor, Diplom, Doctor, Magister Artium, Master's Degree.

 A facility for students of the university that belongs to the Central Student Advisory Service; mediates in problematic and conflict-laden situations; offers counseling in matters affecting the quality of a student's private life in various social spheres (e.g. study, friends, family).
 Additional information can be found here.

-PUCK is the Potsdam University Chip Card, which simultaneously functions as a student ID, semester ticket for public transportation, university library card, copying and printing card, and a means of payment at the commons and cafeterias of the Potsdam Association for Student Affairs.
+PUCK is the Potsdam University Chip Card, which simultaneously functions as a student ID, university library card, copying and printing card, and a means of payment at the commons and cafeterias of the Potsdam Association for Student Affairs.
 Further information can be found here.

 The University of Potsdam portal for organizing teaching and studies (PULS); it is an online platform that, among other things, allows students to find out about the course events of various degree programs through the online course catalog, to draft their own course schedule online, register online in participant lists of course events, and view their own grades online; access to PULS and other important information can be found on the university homepage or via this link.